marshnoe000/family-recipes/README.md

 pip install -r requirements.txt
 ```

-This will install the basic dependcies for our project (`Flask`, `libsql_client`, `python-dotenv`), but only inside of you virtual environment; they will not be accessible without the environment actiavated.
+This will install the basic dependcies for our project (`Flask`, `libsql_client`, `python-dotenv`), but only inside of your virtual environment; they will not be accessible without the environment actiavated.

 To deactiavte your virtual environment run:
 ```sh